mdiyakov/DoctrineSolrBundle/Resources/doc/console_delete.md

-# Console command to index entities
+# Console command to delete entities

 **DoctrineSolrBundle** provides a console command for removing of entities.
 It can be useful if you need to remove a bunch entities of particular entity class.
 To run use the following command: